mmbman/Katagiri/1984-05-11-Awakening-of-Faith-Talk-8.md

 So in order to know real, pure, absolute, you have to understand where you stand.
 That is the time process.
 So what is time?
 That’s why we have to know time.
 Because the human world in terms of time is related already with delusions.
 Delusions.
 When your life is connected with delusion, that is called time, the time process.
 That is called creation of the human world in terms of time process.

 So you have to understand time.
-That’s why Dogen Zenji says, if you don’t believe instance, the process of operation of instant, from moment to moment, you never get bodhi mind.
+That’s why Dōgen Zenji says, if you don’t believe instance, the process of operation of instant, from moment to moment, you never get bodhi mind.
 So your life is really an instant, moment from moment.
 Moment from moment means you cannot grasp anything from a moment.
 So alway going.
-But that’s why Dogen Zenji says, if you don’t believe this one, you cannot get real bodhi-mind.
+But that’s why Dōgen Zenji says, if you don’t believe this one, you cannot get real bodhi-mind.

 So through and through, that’s why time is going from moment to moment.
 At super-speed.
 The world is moving, the earth is going at super-speed.
 That is from moment to moment.